aiidateam/aiida-explorer/README.md

 [![NPM Version](https://img.shields.io/npm/v/aiida-explorer)](https://www.npmjs.com/package/aiida-explorer)

-React component to explore AiiDA provenance.
+A React component to explore AiiDA provenance.

-This is a new version under development with the goal to replace https://github.com/materialscloud-org/aiida-explorer
+This is a new version under development with the goal to replace https://github.com/materialscloud-org/aiida-explorer.

+The initial version of this tool was created by Sharan Poojari during Google Summer of Code 2024 (see [the final report](https://github.com/aiidateam/aiida-explorer/blob/gsoc/gsoc/README.md)).

+This repository contains

+1. the `AiidaExplorer` component (library), which is also published to `npm`; and
+2. a demo page illustrating the usage, which is deployed to github pages.

+## Installation and usage

 Install via